tommylees112/pi_weather_station/README.md

 ### Step 2: Changing the python script

-- To change directories in linux we use the command ‘cd’.
-Move to the directory where the script is located by typing `cd pi_weather_station`
+To change directories in linux we use the command ‘cd’.
+Move to the directory where the script is located by typing `cd pi_weather_station`.
-- To open the file so we can read and edit it, we will use a tool called `nano`.
+To open the file so we can read and edit it, we will use a tool called `nano`.
 Type `nano weatherstation.py` to open the file in your terminal.
-- Since the nano interface can be a little awkward, if you just want to read the code and get a sense for how it works, try looking at it on your laptop on github at
+Since the nano interface can be a little awkward, if you just want to read the code and get a sense for how it works, try looking at it on your laptop on github at

 https://github.com/milankl/pi_weather_station/blob/master/weatherstation.py

-- You can edit text intuitively, for saving use `cntrl+o` then enter, for exiting `cntrl+x`.
+You can edit text intuitively, for saving use `cntrl+o` then enter, for exiting `cntrl+x`.
-- You will not need to fiddle too much with the code (unless you want to!), but you will want to think about the values of some of the constants.
+You will not need to fiddle too much with the code (unless you want to!), but you will want to think about the values of some of the constants:

-`CSVOUTPUT` controls whether the pi prints results to terminal or saves them in a `.csv` file, and `OUTPUT_DT` sets the time between measurements (in seconds).
+- `CSVOUTPUT` (`= 1` or `0`) controls whether the pi prints results to terminal or saves them in a `.csv` file.
+To test that all sensors are working print to terminal.
+But then also check that a csv file is actually created in `pi_weather_station/data` and readable when setting `CSVOUTPUT = 1`.
+You can always remove unwanted files with `rm file_name`.

+- `OUTPUT_DT` sets the time between measurements (in seconds).
+Choose only a few seconds for testing, but then check how large the files gets if you run it for a few minutes, you can do this with `ls -lh`, `-l for `list`, `-h` for human-readable.
+Extrapolate how big that file would be in 1, 2 or 3 days.
+Decide on a good frequency that creates a file of not more than 20MB or so.

-You also want to set ‘codename’ to the name of your pi.
+-  You also want to set `codename` to the name of your pi to something else than the default in the file.

  - If you have connected any of the data cables to different pins than the default suggestion, then you will have to change the value of the `DATA_PIN` constants accordingly